 Washington, D.C. is a world-class city that boasts tremendous assets and opportunities for businesses.
 Washington, D.C. has small business resource centers in several locations throughout the city that can help provide information and services to help navigate the Districts’ business environment.
 The D.C.
 Chamber is a major organization that proudly serves more than 1600 members.
 This organization is always ready to help businesses thrive and is a voice for all businesses in the city.
 The Chamber provides businesses with understanding and encouragement, as well as priceless networking opportunities.
 Another key organization in Washington, D.C. is the Business Council, which provides resources and support for civilian agencies.

 Washington, D.C. offers numerous financial incentives to retain and attract business.
-At First Down Funding, we provide a quick and easy way to obtain funds for your Washington D.C. business needs, whether it is a long term funding package or a short term cash loan, our professional and experienced staff are here to help you promptly and accurately.
+At First Down Funding, we provide a quick and easy way to obtain funds for your Washington D.C. business needs, whether it is a long term funding package or a short term cash financing, our professional and experienced staff are here to help you promptly and accurately.
 Contact us if you have any questions or conveniently apply online for expedite processing.
-Need a small business loan in Washington D.C.? call First Down Funding.
+Need small business funding in Washington D.C.? call First Down Funding.